Paleobotany: Fossil-taxa

 Plant fossils almost always represent disarticulated parts of plants; even small herbaceous plants are rarely preserved whole.
-Those few examples of plant fossils that appear to be the remains of whole plants in fact are incomplete as the internal cellular tissue and fine micromorphological detail is normally lost during fossilisation.
+The few examples of plant fossils that appear to be the remains of whole plants are in fact incomplete as the internal cellular tissue and fine micromorphological detail is normally lost during fossilization.
 Plant remains can be preserved in a variety of ways, each revealing different features of the original parent plant.

-Because of these difficulties, palaeobotanists usually assign different taxonomic names to different parts of the plant in different modes of preservation.
+Because of this, paleobotanists usually assign different taxonomic names to different parts of the plant in different modes of preservation.
 For instance, in the subarborescent Palaeozoic sphenophytes, an impression of a leaf might be assigned to the genus Annularia, a compression of a cone assigned to Palaeostachya, and the stem assigned to either Calamites or Arthroxylon depending on whether it is preserved as a cast or a petrifaction.
 All of these fossils may have originated from the same parent plant but they are each given their own taxonomic name.
-This approach to naming plant fossils originated with the work of Adolphe Brongniart and has stood the test of time.
+This approach to naming plant fossils originated with the work of Adolphe-Théodore Brongniart.